bhavdipzala/Brew_Haven_the_cafe-Sales_Analysis_Dashboard/README.md

 To ensure data accuracy and facilitate analysis, the raw data was cleaned and transformed using Power Query Editor.
 Key steps included:
 - Extracting and categorising product sizes from the `product_detail` column to enhance product-level analysis.
 - Trimming and standardising the `product_detail` column for consistency across records.
-- Creating a `total order amount` column using conditional columns to calculate the monetary value of each transaction.
+- Creating a `total order amount` column using conditional columns tool to calculate the monetary value of each transaction.
 - Extracting and organizing time-based data by generating new columns for month names, day names, day numbers, and month numbers, improving the sorting and analysis of sales trends.
 - Correcting and standardizing date and time formats to ensure accuracy in reporting and analysis.